 The most exciting online board games to play with friends

 Craving a competitive night in?
-These online board games will do the trick—even when your crew lives far away.
+Then play these online board games with friends—even if your crew lives far away.

-Winter is coming and that means virtual parties are trending again.
-If you love a good board game but are actively avoiding other people, you'll be happy to know that a bunch virtual versions exist online.
+If you love a good board game but are actively avoiding other people, you'll be happy to know that there are a bunch of virtual board games online.
 Choose from classics like Monopoly and Clue or strategic favorites such as Risk and Catan—they're all available in the app store, no board needed.
 So if you're not in the mood to challenge friends to an online trivia game or tip back a few during some spirited drinking games, these exciting online board games will come in handy when you're trying to stay inside.
 Friends too busy to play?
 We like these online jigsaw puzzles too.

 RECOMMENDED: Online party games to play with friends